Man jailed for drug-fuelled attack on four-year-old girl

 A man who suffocated and attacked a four-year-old girl in a cocaine-fuelled bout of violence has been jailed.

-Sean Lochrie, 33, was jailed for more than six years at the High Court in Edinburgh on Thursday after he admitted to what sentencing judge Lord Arthurson branded a brutal assault on the youngster.
+Sean Lochrie, 33, was jailed for more than six years at the High Court in Edinburgh on Thursday after he admitted to what sentencing judge Lord Robert Weir branded a brutal assault on the youngster.

 Lochrie, who appeared at the court by video link, had taken cocaine before attacking the girl, who suffered two broken arms and extensive bruising, at a property in Paisley, Renfrewshire, last year.